Priam-Cardouat/MDI230-Files-d-attente/README.md

 # MDI230-Files-d-attente
-Simulation of a velib network using queue theory
+Simulation of a velib network using queue theory and epidemiology modelisation using SIR model.